 Anchoring ultrafine PtNi nanoparticles on N-doped graphene for highly efficient hydrogen evolution reaction

-The exploration of high-efficiency electrocatalysts for the hydrogen evolution reaction (HER) is of great significance for sustainable energy conversion applications, yet remain a grand challenge.
-Herein, a facile and rapid strategy to synthesize ultrafine PtNi nanoparticles (NPs) anchored on N-doped graphene (rGO(N)) (labeled as PtNi/rGO(N)) at room temperature is demonstrated here.
-The (3-Aminopropyl) triethoxysilane (APTES) is selected as an effective nitrogen source to form two kinds of nitrogen (doping N and amine N) simultaneously for fabricating rGO(N) matrix during the chemical reduction process.
-Benefiting from the bimetallic synergistic effect and strong metal-support interactions, which are expected to accelerate H+ adsorption and H2 desorption, reduce the transport resistance of electrons and hydrogen intermediates.
-As a consequence, the PtNi/rGO(N) with ultralow Pt loading amount (1.2 μg per electrode area (cm2)) exhibits extraordinary catalytic activity with a small overpotentials of 98 mV at current densities of 10 mA μgPt-1 and an exceptional Tafel slope of 42.7 mV dec-1 for HER, which is exceeding the incumbent commercial Pt/C catalyst.
-Moreover, the PtNi/rGO(N) also display excellent stability with negligible current degradation continues operation for 5h.
-The present work would be proposed as an elegant platform toward exploration efficient HER electrocatalysts for various renewable energy conversion applications.
+The exploration of high-efficiency electrocatalysts for the hydrogen evolution reaction (HER) is of great significance for sustainable energy conversion applications, yet it remains a grand challenge.
+Herein, a facile and rapid strategy to synthesize ultrafine PtNi nanoparticles (NPs) anchored on N-doped graphene (rGO(N)) (labeled as PtNi/rGO(N)) at room temperature is demonstrated.
+(3-Aminopropyl) triethoxysilane (APTES) is selected as an effective nitrogen source to form two kinds of nitrogen (doping N and amine N) simultaneously for fabricating a rGO(N) matrix during the chemical reduction process.
+Benefiting from the bimetallic synergistic effect and strong metal–support interactions, this composite is expected to accelerate H+ adsorption and H2 desorption and reduce the transport resistance of electrons and hydrogen intermediates.
+As a consequence, the PtNi/rGO(N) with ultralow Pt loading amount (1.2 μg per electrode area (cm2)) exhibits extraordinary catalytic activity with a small overpotential of 98 mV at a current density of 10 mA μgPt−1 and an exceptional Tafel slope of 42.7 mV dec−1 for HER, exceeding the incumbent commercial Pt/C catalyst.
+Moreover, the PtNi/rGO(N) also displays excellent stability with negligible current degradation during a continuous operation for 20 h.
+The present work would be proposed as an elegant platform toward the exploration of efficient HER electrocatalysts for various renewable energy conversion applications.